mattermost/docs/source/onboard/migrating-to-mattermost.rst

 Migration Guide
 ===============

-Thousands of organizations are moving to Mattermost for powerful, flexible, and easy-to-manage workplace messaging.
-Mattermost deploys as a single Linux binary with MySQL or PostgreSQL and can scale from dozens to tens of thousands of users in a single channel.
+Thousands of organizations are moving to Mattermost for powerful, flexible, and easy-to-manage workplace collaboration.
+Mattermost deploys as a single Linux binary with MySQL or PostgreSQL, and can scale from dozens to tens of thousands of users in a single channel.

-This guide summarizes different approaches to migrating from one Mattermost deployment to another and migrating from other messengers (such as Slack, HipChat, Jabber, and bespoke solutions) to Mattermost.
+This guide summarizes different approaches to migrating from one Mattermost deployment to another, and migrating from other tools (such as Slack, HipChat, Jabber, and bespoke solutions) to Mattermost.

 .. contents::
   :backlinks: top